Silence (2016 film): Plot

-In the opening scene, veteran Portuguese Jesuit priest Cristóvão Ferreira is forced to watch as Japanese converts to Christianity are tortured to death for refusing to renounce their faith.
+Veteran Portuguese Jesuit priest Cristóvão Ferreira is forced to watch as Catholic Priests are tortured to death for refusing to renounce their faith.

 A few years later, at St. Paul's College in Macau, an Italian Jesuit priest, Alessandro Valignano, receives news that Ferreira renounced his faith in Japan.
 In disbelief, Ferreira's Portuguese pupils, the young Jesuit priests Sebastião Rodrigues and Francisco Garupe, set off to find him, guided by Kichijirō, a fisherman stranded in Macau.
-Kichijirō is seeking redemption, as he renounced his faith to save himself while the rest of his family was put to death.
+Kichijirō is seeking redemption, as he renounced his faith to save himself while the rest of his family was put to death by burning them alive.

-Arriving in the Japanese village of Tomogi, the priests find local Christian populations driven underground in fear of "the Inquisitor."
+Arriving in the 1639 Japanese village of Tomogi, the priests find local Christian populations driven underground in fear of "the Inquisitor."
 The villagers hide the two priests, but they are horrified when officials of the shogunate arrive to ferret out hidden Christians and force them to step on a fumi-e, a carved image of Christ.
 The villagers who refuse are left to drown on the shore and their bodies cremated so they cannot be properly buried.
 Garupe leaves for Hirado Island and Rodrigues to Gotō Island, the last place Ferreira was seen.

-Rodrigues finds the village destroyed and Kichijirō betrays him to the authorities, who imprison him in Nagasaki.
+Rodrigues finds the village destroyed and in 1643 Kichijirō betrays him to the authorities, who imprison him in Nagasaki.
 Rodrigues is forced by the Inquisitor, the daimyo Inoue Masashige, to watch as converts are tortured.
-He is shocked to see an emaciated Garupe among them; as the Inquistor tries to compel Garupe to renounce his faith, the priest refuses and instead swims out to try and save a dying woman.
+He is shocked to see an emaciated Garupe among them; as the Inquisitor tries to compel Garupe to renounce his faith, the priest refuses and instead swims out to try to save a dying woman.
 The guards hold him underwater and he drowns.
 Rodrigues' faith in God is shaken.
-When Kichijirō is imprisoned alongside him, Rodrigues reluctantly takes his confession.
+When Kichijirō is imprisoned alongside him, Rodrigues reluctantly hears his confession.